tropicalwhitevillages/site/exampleSite/content/english/post/elements.md

 ---
-title: "Elements That You Can Use To Create A New Post On This Template."
+title: Elements That You Can Use To Create A New Post On This Template.
-date: 2020-03-15T15:40:24+06:00
+date: 2020-03-15T15:40:24.000+06:00
-# post thumb
 images:
-  - "images/post/post-6.jpg"
+- "/images/twv_property/property2.jpg"
-  - "images/post/post-1.jpg"
+- "/images/twv_property/property3.jpg"
-  - "images/post/post-3.jpg"
+- "/images/twv_property/property4.jpg"
-#author
-author: "John Doe"
+author: Catarina
-# description
-description: "This is meta description"
+description: This is meta description
-# Taxonomies
-categories: ["photography"]
+categories:
+- photography
-tags: ["photo","image"]
+tags:
-type: "regular" # available type (regular or featured)
-draft: false
+- photo
+- image
+type: regular

 ---
 #### Heading example

 Here is example of hedings.
 You can use this heading by following markdownify rules.
 For example: use `#` for heading 1 and use `######` for heading 6.